 Ristiana, 23, is also from Donggala.
 She fled with her mother and brother to the safety of the mountains, but the earthquake caused her house to collapse.
 At the height of the emergency, Ristiana offered to cook meals at the Indonesian Red Cross field kitchen for other survivors and was later recruited as a volunteer.
 While her family has returned home to begin repairing their damaged house, she continues to volunteer and provide support to others.

 Working alongside Ristiana is Nurdianti, who escaped to the mountain with her pregnant sister and other family members.
 She is one of the many women who offered to cook in the Red Cross field kitchen and remains an active volunteer.
-Six months after the triple disaster, her family has returned home after living in evacuation camps, but Nurdiyanti continues to volunteer her services.
+Six months after the triple disaster, Nurdianti and her family hope to return home soon.
+She continues to volunteer her services.
 “Helping other survivors has been my main motivation and is the reason why I’m still doing this,” she says.